Grant Directories

 BBC Children in Need - Small Grants Programme (UK)

-BBC Children in Need Small Grants programme distributes grants of up to £10,000 to not for profit organisations such as Registered charities; Voluntary organisations; Schools ; Churches; and Community groups, etc that work with disadvantaged children below the age of 18 living in the UK. .
+BBC Children in Need Small Grants programme distributes grants of up to £10,000 to not for profit organisations such as Registered charities; Voluntary organisations; Special Schools ; Churches; and Community groups, etc that work with disadvantaged children below the age of 18 living in the UK. .
 In particular, grants are available for projects that help children and young people of 18 years and under experiencing illness, distress, abuse or neglect; any kind of disability; behavioural or psychological difficulties; and / or living in poverty or situations of deprivation.
 Applications should demonstrate how your project will change the lives of children for the better.

 Rank Foundation - Pebble Grants (UK)